Journaling-App/PrivacyPolicy/PRIVACY_POLICY.md

 To exercise these rights, please contact us using the information provided below.

-## Data Protection for Minors

-Our service is not intended for use by individuals under the age of 13.
-We do not knowingly collect personal information from children under 13.
-If we become aware that we have collected personal information from a child under 13, we will take steps to delete such information.

 ## International Data Transfers

 If you are located outside of our primary operating jurisdiction, please be aware that your information may be transferred to, stored, and processed in countries where our servers are located.
 We ensure appropriate safeguards are in place for such transfers.